 The first chapter, "Reading: 'Touching without Touching'" lays out what Digital Humanities methodologies might learn from queer theory.
 It looks at specific reading practices by Eve Sedgwick and Heather Love, which question the proper relationship of the critic to the object of study.
 Sedgwick's ideas about "touching/feeling" and Love's notion of "touching without touching" pose queer modes of relationality that do not presume full connections as prerequisite for analysis.
 This chapter engages these techniques with various critical methods from the Digital Humanities, including distant, surface, and post-critical reading, and deformative, algorithmic, and speculative criticism.
 I pay particular attention to how digital formats and interfaces might harness queer critical methods, speculating on the intimate process of engaging with texts on a computer, where users can manipulate and transform texts in virtually infinite and unique ways.
 Examining two digital projects, a text analysis and visualization web application called Voyant-Tools, and a hypertext novella by Caitlin Fischer, These Waves of Girls, I reflect how these tools work alongside the reader’s intuition, in what McGann calls a “prosthetic extension of that demand for critical reflection,” by which the reader is able to feel her way through the text.
 In particular, I question how the haptic and exploratory activity of working with these tools might enliven the reading process by allowing the reader to play, experiment, and imagine new connections to the textual object.

 The second chapter, "Editing: Encoding Identity," examines two contrasting ideas—–the instability of queer identity and subjecthood against the limitations and fixities of computational methods.
 How do the abstractions and structures of digital formats struggle or fail to mark the complexities of embodied experience and identity?
 To answer this question, I first review the relation between queerness and negative affects like melancholia and shame.
 Then, I explore how TEI (the Text Encoding Initiative), an encoding standard or "markup language" for electronic editing, struggles to portray the complexity of the text it describes.
 Here, I demonstrate how TEI might be used to mark up the manuscript of Oscar Wilde's The Picture of Dorian Gray, which was repeatedly edited by Wilde to minimize homoerotic content.
 I question how TEI as a markup standard enables editors to register such revisions, given the hierarchical structure of XML (TEI's parent language) and the availability of relevant "tags" for marking up manuscripts.
-How does TEI allow editors to address embodied experience present in tonal shifts, ellisions, and manuscript revisions over time?
+How does TEI allow editors to address embodied experience present in tonal shifts, elisions, and manuscript revisions over time?
 Throughout my conversation about Dorian Gray, I bring up examples of 21st century queer memoirs that experiment with alternative ways of figuring queer identity and subjecthood.
 This examination finds that gender ontology and sexual identity are never fully legible, despite our tools.